dcunited001/te-xel-io/app/posts/2015-01-25-aint-nobody-got-time-for-studies.md

 And **RIGHT NOW!** we need that money to help clean up the problems we've created.
 I mean RIGHT NOW!  **THE FUCKING HOUSE IS ON FIRE AND WE ARE ALL GOING TO DIE.** But we'll probably be OK, as long as a few greedy fucks stop screwing it up for the rest of us.

 And I'm not hating on capitalism here because that's not the problem.
+This is closer to the economics you see in oligarchies than in capitalism.

 ### If you look just close enough, you'll find that we have what we need.